windseason/ipfs-log/README.md

 See [examples](https://github.com/orbitdb/ipfs-log/tree/master/examples) for details.

+*If your platforms requires ES5-compatible JavaScript, there's a build in `lib/es5/`.*

 ### Browser

 See [examples/browser](https://github.com/orbitdb/ipfs-log/tree/master/examples/browser) for details.

 *The distribution package for browsers is located in [dist/ipfslog.min.js](https://github.com/orbitdb/ipfs-log/tree/master/dist)*

+*If your platforms requires ES5-compatible JavaScript, there's a build in `lib/es5/`.*

 ## API